ERnsTL/rec/README.md

 * TODO equivalent of ndbmkhash for recutils - format of this hashfile? how does it detect hashfile and database being out of sync?
 * TODO add torture tests of malformed inputs based on tests in GNU recutils
 * TODO add web interface and web API like [csvbase](https://github.com/calpaterson/csvbase)

-## Remarks

-My hope is that some day this library will become part of bigger GUI program for managing your stuff with plain-text databases.
-Stale while im trying to figure out if writing complex GUI in Rust today is even possible.

-Drop a message to `ouxya at pm dot me` if you want to explore on this topic together.